 - Handling difficult emotions

-Additionally, Positive Psychology states that many ailments such as; anxiety and panic attacks, depression, fatigue, headaches and post-traumatic Stress Disorder (PTSD) can be treated, when a dedicated Mindfulness-Based Stress Reduction Program (MBSR) is implemented.
+Additionally, numerous resources, including Positive Psychology, state that many ailments, such as anxiety and panic attacks, depression, fatigue, headaches, and post-traumatic Stress Disorder (PTSD), can be treated when a dedicated Mindfulness-Based Stress Reduction Program (MBSR) is implemented.

 Get the FREE Stress-Busting Tips HERE:

-Stress itself isn’t the problem, but the continual day-in-day-out stress and also how the individual handles the stress is the worry.
-In addition to this, is knowing whether the individual uses stress relief techniques to regularly minimize the effects of stress on the nervous system.
+Stress itself isn’t the problem.
+However, the continual day-in-day-out stress, and also how the individual handles the stress, is the worry.
+In addition to this, it’s important to know whether the individual uses stress relief techniques to regularly minimize the effects of stress on the nervous system.

-It’s now known that the practice of mindfulness helps a person cope much better with stress and these common stress-related conditions.
+It’s now known that having a personal mindfulness practice helps a person cope much better with stress and stress-related conditions.

-While some people handle stress quite well, others alternately, (who are more sensitive and susceptible to it), require methods to help counteract its effects.
+While some people handle stress quite well, others (who are more sensitive and susceptible to it) require methods to help counteract its effects.

 This is where mindfulness for teachers can be such a key element in fighting stress.

-And the great news is, experts are saying that if Mindfulness is enacted in the WORKPLACE, it can be useful in the reduction of JOB-RELATED STRESS experienced by employees.
+And the great news is, experts are saying that using mindfulness in the WORKPLACE can be useful in reducing JOB-RELATED STRESS employees experience.

-So much so, in studies conducted, workers that engaged in ‘brief mindfulness intervention, reported decreased stress, anxiety, depression, fatigue, and negative affects, while also experiencing greater satisfaction at work.’
+So much so, in studies conducted, workers who engaged in ‘brief mindfulness intervention, reported decreased stress, anxiety, depression, fatigue, and negative affects, while also experiencing greater satisfaction at work.’

 Wow!
 This is an exciting breakthrough!